-Fig. 3 shows the corrected surface displacements and Fig. 4 the associated derived surface velocities of the 4 stakes (Fig 2) prior to the break-off.
-The associated derived surface velocities are computed taking the surface displacements (smoothed over 5 points) interpolated on a regular time step of one

-- 170 day.
-Note that Stakes 13 and 14 have more than 2 years of nearly continuous measurements and the position of Stake 13 was surveyed up to the final break-off event on September 29th.
+Figure 3 shows the corrected surface displacements and Fig. 4 the associated derived surface velocities of the four stakes (Fig. 2) prior to the break-off.
+The associated derived surface velocities are computed by taking the surface displacements (smoothed over five points) interpolated on a regular time step of 1 day.
+Note that stakes 13 and 14 have more than 2 years of nearly continuous measurements and the position of Stake 13 was surveyed up to the final breakoff event on 29 September.
 Because of the long distance between the theodolite and the reflectors, a small error in angle measurement has considerable impact on the accuracy of the calculated position.
 Following Faillettaz et al. (2008), two corrections were applied to the raw data to improve the accuracy.
-First, the distance was corrected - 175 using two reference points located on the rock next to the glacier to compensate the meteorological disturbances of the air temperature, humidity and pressure.
-Second, assuming that a material point moves along a straight stream line, the reflector position can be determined by using only the measured distance, as each measurement is associated with a unique position on the line.
-Finally the error of the results was estimated to be less than a centimeter Note that this constitutes a unique - 180 dataset not only because of the great accuracy and long measurement period but also due to available surface displacement data up to a few hours prior to the break-off event.
+First, the distance was corrected using two reference points located on the rock next to the glacier to compensate the meteorological disturbances of the air temperature, humidity and pressure.
+Second, assuming that a material point moves along a straight streamline, the reflector position can be determined by using only the measured distance, as each measurement is associated with a unique position on the line.
+Finally the error of the results was estimated to be less than 1 cm.
+Note that this constitutes a unique data set, not only because of the great accuracy and long measurement period, but also due to available surface displacement data up to a few hours prior to the break-off event.
 Whereas surface velocities at Stake 4 are approximately constant (Fig. 4), the three other stakes show a clear acceleration which is typical for an unstable situation.
-According to this observation we can expect that the glacier section around Stake 2, 13 and 14 will break-off, while the section around Stake 2 will remain stable - 185 (section 2.4).
+According to this observation we can expect that the glacier section around stakes 2, 13 and 14 will break off, while the section around Stake 2 will remain stable (Sect.
+2.4).